- Our Culinary Road Trip through Western Ireland

 Although Western Ireland has volatile weather, there are worse ways to spend a rainy day than eating, drinking and (in our case) working at the wine bar over the Sheridans Cheesemeongers shop in Galway.
 We came for a cheese plate, and we ended up buying a bottle of wine and staying for the afternoon.
 Beer may be the king of beverages in Ireland, but Sheridans has a wide selection of moderately priced wines from Italy, France, Spain and Portugal that pair nicely with their cheeses.

-Sheridans Cheesemongers has four locations plus counters.
+Sheridans Cheesemongers has four locations plus counters in various stores.
 We ate and drank at the wine bar atop the original location at 14 Church Yard St, Galway, Ireland.

 Smoked salmon is a luxury item in much of the world.
 However, in Western Ireland, smoked salmon is an accessible food item enjoyed by the masses.
-Many tourists buy salmon at supermarkets and grocery stores.
+Many tourists buy salmon at the European grocery stores that are all over Ireland.
 However, with a bit of planning, it’s easy and fun to visit smokehouses for the area’s freshest salmon.

 The Burren Smokehouse